mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 ## Development

-The prompt text is stored in IPFS and only the IPFS CIDs is stored in the blockchain.
+The prompt texts are stored in IPFS and only the IPFS CIDs are stored in the blockchain.
 The backend is 100% decentralized (IPFS + smart contract).

 Crypto Prompt NFTs inherit from OpenZeppelin's ERC-721 standard.

-This is a simple dapp, its core functionality implements two mappings: "promptCids" and "ramifications". "promptCids" relates NFT Id to its stored text IPFS CID. "ramifications" relates NFT Id to its list of ramifications.
+This is a simple dapp, its core functionality implements two mappings: "promptCids" (relates NFT Id to its IPFS CID) and "ramifications" (relates NFT Id to its list of ramifications).

 ## Directory structure